Albrtito/ObsidianNotes/02-Atomic/1731411013 - Network Address Translation (NAT).md

   $$ 10.0.0.0/8$$
   $$172.16.0.0/12$$
   $$192.168.0.0/16$$
-+ A translation table is created from public to lo
++ A translation table is created from public to local addresses.

 ***